Treatment at Mayo ClinicBy Mayo Clinic Staff

 Your treatment may include:

 - Other medications.
-Medications, including clonazepam and diazepam, can relieve hemifacial spasm in some people.
+Medications, including anticonvulsant drugs, can relieve hemifacial spasm in some people.

 Microvascular decompression surgery.
 In this surgery, your surgeon makes an opening in your skull and opens the covering of your brain (dura) to expose the facial nerve as it leaves the brainstem.

 Your surgeon locates the blood vessel pressing on or irritating the facial nerve and puts a spongelike material between the nerve and blood vessel, removing the pressure on the nerve.
 This surgery often can relieve hemifacial spasm.